| | Management of the economyBefore the Soviet invasion, the government budget was divided into

 formerly was confined to a section of the foreign trade, to mining,

+and to some industries.
 Because most of the population is engaged in agriculture, the industrial

 labor force is insignificant, and labor unions have failed to develop.